 Accounting for about half the current entry door market, steel doors are relatively inexpensive while still offering superior security and weather resistance that you'd expect from the costlier wood and fiberglass varieties.

-If the door is damaged, it may be harder to repair a steel door than a comparable wood or fiberglass door.
+If a door is damaged, it may be harder to repair a steel door than a comparable wood or fiberglass door.
 In addition, if you don't paint over a scratch quickly, it could end up rusting.

 Annie Sisk is a freelance writer who lives in upstate New York.
 She has written extensively for publications and websites in the home repair and decor fields, among other topics.
 A homebody by nature, Annie particularly enjoys Scandinavian and French Country design, and learning how complicated things are put together.